Teaching

 Teaching in the Community

 After securing a full-time teaching position, I wanted to offer my expertise to the wider community.
 As part of a developing relationship with various community partners, I have taught computer literacy courses to underserved populations.
-In some cases, my undergraduate students volunteer as teacher’s aids in these classes as well.
+More recently, I participate in a number of volunteer roles to address food insecurity in my community.

 One thought on “Teaching